alexxcons/alexxcons.github.io/_posts/2020-06-08-thunar-GtkAction-and-a-big-mess.md

 ### Conclusion

 Finally I ended up with [25 commits and +4717 / -7149 line changes](https://gitlab.xfce.org/xfce/thunar/-/merge_requests/10).
 The occurrence of `G_GNUC_BEGIN_IGNORE_DEPRECATIONS` got reduced from 250 to 35.
-The remaining 35 which will further drop when using GtkMenu for bookmark-view/tree-view.
+The remaining 35 occurrences will further drop when using GtkMenu for bookmark-view/tree-view.
 That should simplify the move to gtk4 in the future.
 The `location-button` context menu shows custom-actions now, and as well some other bugs got fixed with the changes.

 So overall, the result does not look too bad I guess.